ToFeWe/Bagging-Regression-Trees/src/documentation/model_specs.rst

 ratio_train: float
   Counterpart to *ratio_test*
 random_seed_split: int
-  Starting point for the random seeds for the test_train_split
+  Defines the RandomState for the test_train_split
 random_seed_fit: int
   Random seed for the fitting procedure